Felony Grand Theft / Burglary Defense Attorney

 - Hefty monitory fines

 - Potential forfeiture of specific basic civil rights

 - In crimes involving injuries or property damage, legal standing for a civil suit

 When accused of grand theft or burglary, you should never take your legal rights lightly.
 Your rights are a privilege, and our firm considers it an honor to protect those rights by providing professional legal service you can trust and depend upon.

-Contact an experienced Orlando grand theft/burglary attorney at Cohen Law Group to schedule a confidential legal consultation regarding your grand theft or burglary defense legal needs.
+Contact experienced Tampa-based grand theft/burglary attorneys at McLean/Mitchell Criminal Defense to schedule a confidential legal consultation regarding your grand theft or burglary defense legal needs.